beubax/Wheat_Detection_Using_Faster_R-CNN/README.md

 ### Inference

 The competition guidelines required for us to run our inference notebooks offline.
-As a result, we could not run F-RCNN with different backbones without downloading the files off the internet during runtime.
+As a result, we could not run FRCNN with different backbones without downloading the files off the internet during runtime.
 To solve this problem, here is what we did:

 - Copy the structure of the backbone you want to use from the PyTorch GitHub onto a new cell in Kaggle.
 This can be accessed in the model.py file found in vision/torchvision/models/.
-Here the model.py file could be any of the models in the models folder directory--inception.py, squeezenet.py, etc.
+Here the model.py file could be any of the models in the models folder directory—inception.py, squeezenet.py, etc.

 ![](https://github.com/The-DL-Nerds/Global_Weed_Detection/blob/master/README_Img/4.PNG)